Reverse-Universe/SAS/Customized MACRO Functions/README.md

 ### MERGE Function
 **Joins observation from two or more SAS datasets into a single observation.**

-**Encapsulates the MERGE Satement of SAS's DATA step into one macro function.**
+**Encapsulates the MERGE Satement of SAS's DATA step. into one macro function.**

 #### Syntax
 **%MERGE**_(dataset1, dataset2, feature(s), how, data_merged)_